AnnChou/bootcamp/Week 04/Week 4 Outline.md

 ## Schedule
 ### Day 1
-Class meeting: Strings and command-line input
+Strings, if/else statements and command-line input
 ### Day 2
+Guess the Number game: if/else, while loops, each/do loops, arrays, refactoring
 ### Day 3

 ### Day 4